 Imagine the scene: it’s the Antarctic winter, minus 40 degrees Centigrade with a storm approaching.
 One of your number has broken a tooth and is writhing in agony, and you’re the doctor who has to fix it.
 You’re thousands of miles away from the nearest settlement, and the ‘local’ dentist is literally on another continent – with no transport out for weeks.
 What do you do?

-Doctors with the British Antarctic Survey Medical Unit (BASMU) are well-prepared for such an eventuality, thanks to Plymouth University Peninsula Schools of Medicine and Dentistry (PU PSMD) and a team of dedicated dentists across the UK.
+Doctors with the British Antarctic Survey Medical Unit (BASMU) are well-prepared for such an eventuality, thanks to University of Plymouth's Faculty of Medicine and Dentistry and a team of dedicated dentists across the UK.

 Medics due to visit the Antarctic as part of BASMU spend several days with the team at the Peninsula School of Dentistry as part of their preparation.
 There they are given advice and practice at dealing with dental emergencies and trauma, so that those in their charge with dental problems can be stabilised and made comfortable until transport is available to take them to a dental surgery – in either Cape Town, Port Stanley or Puerto Arenas in Chile, depending on where the patient is on Antarctica.